switchupcb/dasgo/CONTRIBUTING.md

 }
 ```

-_An exception is provided to slices, channels, and maps, which — 99% of the time — should **NEVER** be pointers, but may contain pointers to types._
+_An exception is provided to slices, channels, maps, and interfaces which — 99% of the time — should **NEVER** be pointers, but may contain pointers to types._

 ## Requests